Alabama Prompt Payment Requirements

 Payment Deadlines for Public Projects

-Once a prime contractor has performed in accordance with their contract, they are entitled to payment from the public entity within 30 days after receipt of a proper invoice.
+Once a prime contractor has performed in accordance with their contract, they are entitled to payment from the public entity within 30 days after receipt of a proper invoice on state projects; and 35 days of approval of the invoice on local/municipal projects.
 If the entity disputes the request for payment, they must notify the prime within 15 days of receipt.

 Late Payment Penalties for Public Projects

 The statutes set out specific reasons that payment can be withheld.
-However, if none of these are present, and payment is late or wrongfully withheld, interest will accrue at a rate of the “legal amount currently charged by the state.”
-There is no provision concerning attorney fees.
+However, if none of these are present, and payment is late or wrongfully withheld, interest will accrue at a rate of the “legal amount currently charged by the state” or if on a local/municipal government project, the rate assessed for the underpayment of taxes set by the US Secretary of Treasury.